• Skip to primary navigation

 PHOTO 3 PHOTO 4

+Step 3.
 Cover the bowl with plastic film and refrigerate for 3 hours.
-Make balls of 1.9 oz (55 g), place them on a baking sheet lined with parchment paper, cover with food film and refrigerate overnight (photo 5).
+Make 1.9 oz (55 g) balls, place them on a baking sheet lined with parchment paper, cover with food film, and refrigerate overnight (photo 5).

 Photo 5: Cookie dough balls on parchment Photo 6: Baked cookies on parchment